 Risk management plan

-The risk management plan identifies your critical business activities.
-It assesses the risks to your business and the strategies needed to minimise the impacts they could have.
+The risk management plan identifies the potential risks that may influence your business.
+It assesses the impact that these risks would have on your business and the strategies needed to reduce the impacts they could have.

 Your risk management plan:

 - lists the potential risks for your business

 - analyses the likelihood of the risks happening

 - evaluates the consequences or impacts of the risk happening

 - ranks the risks that need to be dealt with in order of priority

 - identifies ways of managing and mitigating (reducing) risks.